airshipit/deckhand/HACKING.rst

 Running Tests
 -------------
-The testing system is based on a combination of tox and testr.
+The testing system is based on a combination of tox and stestr.
 The canonical approach to running tests is to simply run the command ``tox``.
 This will create virtual environments, populate them with dependencies and run all of the tests that OpenStack CI systems run.
 Behind the scenes, tox is running